At theGuthrie Theater

 Aaron has also served as Stunt Coordinator and Stunt Double for the film Profile of a Killer.
 He was also a precision stunt driver for the movie Thin Ice.
 Other film credits include Mallrats, Memorial Day, Totally Sadie and Art.
 He is a graduate of the Dell’Arte International School of Physical Theatre and the London Academy of Music and Dramatic Art.

 It is more important than ever to confront individual bias and build empathy so that all people can contribute to our communities and thrive.
 First-person storytelling facilitates understanding and empathy more effectively than mere fact propagation alone.
 In this session, you’ll learn about the innovative and unconventional storytelling work of Green Card Voices (GCV), a nonprofit that records and shares the stories of immigrants.

-The presenters will include five of GCV’s own youth storytellers from five different countries — Yemen, Tanzania, El Salvador, Haiti and Myanmar — and GCV’s Executive Director, Tea Rozman Clark.
+The presenters will include four of GCV’s own youth storytellers from four different countries—Yemen, El Salvador, Haiti and South Sudan—and GCV’s Executive Director, Tea Rozman Clark.
 You will learn how effective storytelling educates and empowers both the teller and the audience, and you’ll leave with resources and ideas to incorporate storytelling into your own work.
-The session will offer the chance to watch first-person immigrant video narratives, engage in group discussions and play the newly released "More Than One Story" card game!
+The session will offer the chance to listen to first-person immigrant narratives, engage in group discussions and play the newly released "Story Stitch" card game!